10 ways to attract customers into your shop

 5. Local affiliates

 Team up with other local businesses who have the same customer base as yourself and cross-promote your shop.
 Coffee shops, hairdressers, shoe shops – all manner of retail outlets are open to this kind of promotion.

 Check out our events page to see what local networking events you can meet other business owners at.

 Many towns and some villages have retail forums for local businesses or a town chamber – get involved!

 7. Advertising & Promotion

 Local radio can be a brilliant medium for reaching people in the local area and driving traffic to your shop.
-Don’t forget to research local advertising opportunities in local newspapers, parish magazines and using door to door leafleting either through royal mail, other distributors or by doing this yourself.
-Which course of promotion you choose, remember to think about who your customers are, and which medium they are likely to respond to.
+Do not forget to research local advertising opportunities in local newspapers, parish magazines and using door to door leafleting either through royal mail, other distributors or by doing this yourself.
+Whichever course of promotion you choose, remember to think about who your customers are, and which medium they are likely to respond to.